SAP-docs/contribution-guidelines/docs/content-contribution/style-guidelines.md

 # Style Guidelines

 This document outlines some style guidelines that we recommend when contributing content in Markdown.
-They are not mandatory, but they help us to include your contribution more easily to the SAP documentation.
+They are not mandatory, but they help us to include your contribution more easily.

 * [Language](#language)
 * [Section Headings](#section-headings)